 Another snack station setup from Delightful Order:

 These creative ways to cut sandwich bread look easy enough and are so. stinkin’. cute.

 (source: Being Creative to Keep My Sanity)

-These collapsible food containers with a built-in spork type utensil are a great way to maximize space and minimize waste.
+These collapsible food containers with a built-in spork type utensil (similar) are a great way to maximize space and minimize waste.

 Frozen obsession aside, what a fun idea to use the alphabet cheez-its to spell out words and names.